AckerlyXu/heima/articles/event-hubs/event-hubs-capture-overview.md

 ## Exploring the captured files and working with Avro

-Event Hubs Capture creates files in the Azure Storage account and container specified on the configured time window.
+Event Hubs Capture creates files in Avro format, as specified on the configured time window.
 You can view these files in any tool such as [Azure Storage Explorer][Azure Storage Explorer].
 You can download the files locally to work on them.

 The files produced by Event Hubs Capture have the following Avro schema: